 Tracie Brace Hatton

 Founder, Director of Yoga Studies

-Padma Shakti is Founder and Director of Rasa Yoga School of Yoga and Ayurveda, Visible Belief Education Foundation and Bay Area Yoga Collective.
+Padma Shakti is Founder and Director of Rasa Yoga School of Ayurveda Yoga and the Bay Area Yoga Collective.
 Padma holds a firm commitment that Yoga and Ayurveda are on the cutting edge for success and leadership development.
-Through her ability to effectively assimilate and disseminate the teachings of yoga and ayurveda she enables people to craft a life beyond just getting by, to live a full life thriving and healthy toward the absolute highest quality possible.
+Through her ability to effectively assimilate and disseminate the teachings of Yoga and Ayurveda she enables people to craft a life beyond just getting by, to live a full life thriving and healthy toward the absolute highest quality possible.
 Padma Shakti is committed to the power of community and seeks to demonstrate that through functional relationships, you strengthen and empower not only yourself, but the whole of humanity.
 Her ability and clarity to empower others is made possible by her study, training and love of these great beings: Dr. David Hoch, Lex Gillian, Reverend Karen Tudor, Sandra Summerfield-Kozak of International Yoga Studies, Rodney Yee, Shiva Rea, Dr. David Frawley, Dr. Stephen Phillips and Swami Atma.
 There are many other masters and teachers to pay homage to as well whether by lineage living now or before.
-Her current studies and training are influenced mostly by Master Jason Campbell, Pandit Rajmani Tigunait and Yogarupa Rod Stryker.
+Her current studies and training are influenced mostly by Master Jason Campbell, Pandit Rajmani Tigunait.

 Rasa Yoga Beliefs and Prime Directives

 - We believe there is an intelligent force in our world and in the universe infinitely seeking perfect order.
 Therefore, we embody the highest vision of the world.

 - We believe in the intrinsic brilliance of ourselves and all humanity.
 Therefore, we inspire all beings who enter this space to define, clarify, and align with their highest potential.